nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 1. Commands - Sales Tracking <a name="commands-sales-tracking"></a>
 The Sales Tracking features allows you to keep a record of the sales of the bubble tea drinks inside the Sales Tracker.
-You are able to view data related to sales tracking in the _Sales Tracker Pane_.
+You are able to view data related to sales tracking in the Sales Tracker inside the _Main View_.

 <div markdown="span" class="alert alert-primary">